MEAdams/BibleVox/Speech/SpeechDirDoc.md

 ### Book name:

 Upon execution, you are prompted with: *"Enter bible book:"*.
-Enter the name of the Bible book you wish to access.
-As you enter each letter of the book name, search results will be displayed containing your typed letters appearing in red colored characters.
+Type the name of the Bible book you wish to access.
+As you type each letter of the book name, search results will be displayed containing your typed letters appearing in red colored characters.
 The search results narrow down possibilities as you type each letter.
 Here is a sample session:

 1. ./bible.bash ESV
 2. Initial prompt: "Enter bible book:"